Recommended dog aggression books, tools and resources

 Now you can do dog agility training at home!

-One of the other challenges owners of aggressive dogs have is how to exercise their dogs when their dogs don’t like other dogs or whose anxiety or reactivity levels go up when outside or they live in a busy area.
+One of the other challenges owners of aggressive dogs have is how to exercise their dogs when their dogs don’t like other dogs or whose anxiety or reactivity levels go up when outside or when they live in a busy area.

-In addition agility can be a great activity for older tweens and teens to participate in.
+In addition, agility can be a great activity for older tweens and teens to participate in.

 There are a number of different pieces you can get on Amazon.
 You can also build some of these things yourself.

-There is a how-to on wikiHow How to Build a Dog Agility Course.
+There is a how-to on the wikiHow How to Build a Dog Agility Course.
 You might find this book The Beginner’s Guide to Dog Agility helpful as well.
 We recommend one of the cheaper starter kits if you are just beginning.
 They may not last very long, but you will be able to tell if it’s something you might enjoy before spending more.

 Dog Training Shirts